 (7) Mike O'Connell served as the Chief Financial Officer and Treasurer of VolitionRx until August 17, 2015.
-There are no employment agreements by and between Mr. O'Connell and VolitionRx and Mr. O'Connell receives no employment compensation in exchange for his services as an executive officer of VolitionRx.
+There were no employment agreements by and between Mr. O'Connell and VolitionRx and Mr. O'Connell did not receive any employment compensation in exchange for his services as an executive officer of VolitionRx.

-Mike O'Connell received compensation pursuant to a consultancy agreement, or the Isosceles Agreement, dated May 2, 2014, entered into by and between VolitionRx and Isosceles Finance Limited, or Isosceles.
-Under the terms of the Isosceles Agreement, Isosceles will make available to VolitionRx the services of Mr. O'Connell to provide Chief Financial Officer services and shall provide additional accountancy and financial control services to VolitionRx.
-The term of the Isosceles Agreement is twelve (12) months, which shall be automatically extended for successive periods of twelve (12) months until terminated as provided in the Agreement.
+Mr. O'Connell received compensation pursuant to a consultancy agreement, or the Isosceles Agreement, dated May 2, 2014, entered into by and between VolitionRx and Isosceles Finance Limited, or Isosceles.
+Under the terms of the Isosceles Agreement, Isosceles made available to VolitionRx the services of Mr. O'Connell to provide Chief Financial Officer services and continues to provide additional accountancy and financial control services to VolitionRx.
+The term of the Isosceles Agreement is twelve (12) months, which shall be automatically extended for successive periods of twelve (12) months unless either party gives at least three (3) months prior notice of intent to terminate.
 The services are to be provided on a time and materials basis.
 Isosceles continues to provide general accountancy and financial control services to the Company after Mr. O'Connell resigned as Chief Financial Officer and has received fees of \$71,968 since the resignation of Mr. O'Connell on August 17, 2015.
 For the years ended December 31, 2015 and 2014, Isosceles received \$239,429 and \$107,559, respectively, pursuant to the Isosceles Agreement.
 The foregoing description of the Isosceles Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.30 to our Form S-1/A (No. 333-200628) filed with the SEC on January 23, 2015.

-On August 18, 2014, Mike O'Connell was granted an option to purchase 60,000 shares of common stock of VolitionRx under the 2011 Plan.
+On August 18, 2014, Mr. O'Connell was granted an option to purchase 60,000 shares of common stock of VolitionRx under the 2011 Plan.
 Mr. O'Connell exercised 20,000 options under the 2011 Plan at \$3.00 per shares in a cashless exercise that resulted in the issuance of 4,810 shares of common stock to Mr. O'Connell.
 See note (8) below for a discussion of the terms of options granted under the 2011 Plan and the calculation of fair market value of options granted under such Plan.